Levertion/levertion.github.io/_posts/2017-8-24-remove_advancements.md

 ---
 title: Remove Vanilla Advancements
-description: "Two methods of removing vanilla advancements, and how this works"
+excerpt: "Two methods of removing vanilla advancements, and how this works"
 supported_versions: "Java 1.12.1"
 categories:
   - Utilities